9661328/Chess/README.md

 # chess

-A chess game for the Computer Programming 1 final project.
+Description: A chess game for the Computer Programming 1 final project.

 ## Written by
-+ Jonathan Su
++ Jonathan Su: Responsibilities...

 ![Class diagram]()